Donna Kinnair

-Professor Dame Donna Kinnair DBE is a British nurse and former Chief Executive and General Secretary of the Royal College of Nursing (RCN).
+Professor Dame Donna Kinnair (born 1961) is a British nurse and former Chief Executive and General Secretary of the Royal College of Nursing (RCN).
 She has specialised in child protection, providing leadership in major hospital trusts in London, teaching, and advising on legal and governmental committees.

 Education and career

 She initially pursued a maths degree but decided not to complete it.
 She later returned to education having been encouraged by an occupational health nurse to take up nursing.
 Kinnair credits her experience growing up with an asthmatic father with showing her the impact nursing could have on people.
 She attended the Princess Alexandra School of Nursing at the Royal London Hospital in Whitechapel in 1983 to train as a nurse.

 Following her training, Kinnair worked with HIV and intensive care patients in east London.
 She subsequently worked as a health visitor in Hackney, Newham and Tower Hamlets and pursued further studies, gaining a master's degree in medical law and ethics.
 Her new qualifications led her to focus on child protection in south London.
 Notably, she was one of four expert advisers in the 2001 Laming inquiry into the death of eight year old Victoria Climbié.

-Kinnair has held several senior positions in the healthcare sector including:
+Kinnair held several senior positions in the healthcare sector including: